-I’d never heard of reactive hypoglycemia until I had my appointment with the endocrine team, after my My Short Synacthen Test (SST).
+I’d never heard of reactive hypoglycemia until I had my appointment with the endocrine team, after My Experience Of The Short Synacthen Test (SST).
 I’d only ever heard of the normal hypoglycemia until that point, a few months ago.

 Anyway, without any further ado, let’s get to the topic at hand, what is reactive hypoglycemia?

 First, let’s look at the basics of the condition.
 Our bodies need glucose to function.
 This is our main source of energy, especially for our brains.
 We get glucose through our bodies, breaking down carbohydrates from the foods we consume, such as bread, fruit, pasta, and potatoes.